 Cons of WordPress.com as a Free Blogging Site

-When you use a free WordPress.com account, your web address will include WordPress (like yourblog.wordpress.com).
+When you use a free WordPress.com account, your web address will include WordPress (like yourblog.wordpress.com), which is fairly common amongst free blogging sites.

 While you don’t have to pay for a domain name, it doesn’t look clean and professional to have the WordPress branding.
 It’s also harder for people to remember your web address than if it was simply yourdomainname.com.